Is ‘Young And The Restless’ Alum Justin Hartley ‘Good Enough’ For ‘This Is Us’?

 With over a decade of daytime and primetime experience under his belt, Justin Hartley found success beyond his wildest dreams on the NBC hit dramedy; This Is Us.
-Despite the rave reviews his portrayal of Kevin Pearson has received, the Young and the Restless alum admits there are days he questions if he is good enough for the NBC series, Soap Central reported.
+Despite the rave reviews, his portrayal of Kevin Pearson has received, the Young and the Restless alum admits there are days he questions if he is good enough for the NBC series, Soap Central reported.

 Justin admitted that the hardest part about his newest acting gig is pulling off the “outstanding” scripts in a convincing way.
 It sounds like he thinks he’s had struggled in his role of Kevin, but This Is Us fans have not noticed.
 In fact, the opposite is true.
 The viewers have raved about his portrayal.